HAV0X1014/KF3summary/README.md

 ## Known issues
 Only Gemini is supported.

-Gemini 1.0 is not very good at correctly naming characters.
-I attempted to solve this by pre-translating names used in the story, however this didn't help the AI's summaries.
-This may be remediated with an improved prompt or AI.

 Rarely, the AI will ignore the input dialog.
 This might be a fault on the AI's side.

-Gemini 1.0 is not the best at creating summaries.
-Gemini 1.5 massively outperforms 1.0 on summaries, however 1.5 is not available on the API yet.
-I chose Google Gemini due to its free API and its (relatively) large context size.

 Obtaining the proper character .prefab.json scenarios is difficult.
 [However, it is possible to extract them.](https://cdn.discordapp.com/attachments/1100888255483875428/1230314644065882204/char.7z?ex=6632decd&is=662069cd&hm=3022dd9a141fce913a13c5654c66620d89a9cfd11b9e95aafb06e0b3358079d7&)